May 25 Outage After Action Report

 Improve communications between local utilities, MISO, regulators, and the public during a transmission emergency.

-• Update how MISO communicates with local utilities, regulators, and the public during a transmission emergency.
-(Right now, there’s a gap.)
+• Improve how MISO communicates with local utilities, regulators, and the public during a transmission emergency.
+Right now, there’s a gap.

 • Increase transparency around what’s being done to prevent future “IROL-type” events, especially in regions that are known to be at risk.

-• Work with stakeholders about the way MISO uses certain temporary grid designations.
+• Talk with stakeholders about the way MISO uses certain temporary grid designations.
 Participate in table-top exercises to be prepared if a similar situation happens again.

 Long-Term Regional Transmission Planning